ehealthsuisse/EPR-by-example/files/SSOLogout.md

 # SSO Logout

-Transaction to log out a user from all session participants and the IdP.
-Primary systems shall perform this transaction to notify the IdP, when a user logs out, or to receive a notification from the IdP, when the user logged ou in another relying party with the same session indicator.
+Transaction to log out a user from the IdP and all session participants.
+Primary systems shall perform this transaction to notify the IdP, when a user logs out, or to receive a notification from the IdP, when the user logged out from another application sharing the same IdP session.

 - [Overview](#overview)
 - [Transaction](#transaction)